 WWF has created a series of fun educational resources to keep children entertained at home.
 Activities are designed to keep kids learning about the natural world including trivia, quizzes, arts & crafts, and tips for exploring backyards.

+Sustainability Trust has compiled a School Holiday programme for children called Wilderkids.
 Sustainability Trust is also running a creative waste competition to find a new lease on life for items that can’t be recycled.
 The competition is called Don’t Kick it to the Kerbside.

 Free seminars on ethical investing